 Usually, a slow beginning builds and crests into a faster paced climax, but Back to the Garden does not progress beyond the monotonously sluggish, stagnant pace of paint drying on a Sunday afternoon, with drawn-out silences and wistful staring into the distance of brisk British mornings.
 Removing the static passages of awkward silence hanging over the improvisational scenes, the 93-minute flick could be condensed to half of that – if not, even further.
 The still, picturesque quality of the majority of the film is a constant lull, with next to no momentum, and the torpidity of the – very obvious – improvised acting has a gaping absence of pivotal substance or honest emotion behind the actions of each member of the somewhat dysfunctional friend circle.

 With what could have originally meant to portray a cathartic semblance of mourning and remembrance in a tightly knit group of friends, Back to the Garden has little more than a paltry driving force behind it, with scenes that feel oddly placed and incorrectly ordered.

-Back to the Garden is released on 14th March 2014.
+Back to the Garden is released in select cinemas on 14th March 2014.